 There is an excellent story on the importance of knowing where to tap told by the late family therapist, Virginia Satir:

 When the steamship owner received a bill for one thousand dollars, he became outraged and complained that the boilermaker had only been in the engine room for fifteen minutes and requested an itemized bill.
-So, the boilermaker sent him a bill that reads as follows:
+So, the boilermaker sent him a bill as follows: